top of page

 With statistics as striking as this, it is no surprise that the health industry will be researching ways to combat this prevalent cancer.

-News came out recently of a study which had shown that some men who had previously shown resistance to hormone based therapy, were able to respond to the same therapy, after being treated with an experimental drug which prevented their white blood cells from being taken up by the cancer cells.
-Prostate cancer cells can hijack the white blood cells and turn off certain signals which allow the white blood cells to recognize the cancer cells as intruders and destroy them.
+News came out recently of a study which had shown that some men who had previously shown resistance to hormone-based therapy were able to respond to the same therapy after being treated with an experimental drug that prevented their white blood cells from being taken up by the cancer cells.
+Prostate cancer cells can hijack the white blood cells and turn off certain signals that allow the white blood cells to recognize the cancer cells as intruders and destroy them.

-5 out of the 21 men with prior drug resistance, after receiving the experimental drug and a hormone based therapy Enzalutamide, had their tumours shrink by more than 30%.
-They also had significant decreases in their levels of prostate specific antigen (PSA), a marker often elevated by cancer.
-Some out of the five showed a decrease in the blood levels of circulating tumour cells.
+5 out of the 21 men with prior drug resistance, after receiving the experimental drug and a hormone-based therapy, Enzalutamide, had their tumours shrink by more than 30%.
+They also had significant decreases in their levels of prostate-specific antigen (PSA), a marker often elevated by cancer.
+Some of the five showed a decrease in the blood levels of circulating tumour cells.
 Additionally, there was a decrease in the white blood cells targeted by the treatment, which are called myeloid cells.

 Image by standret on Freepik